-Fresh cherries are a juicy-sweet summer treat, whether they’re a snack, a salad topping or smoothie mix-in.
+Fresh cherries are a juicy-sweet summer treat, perfect for a snack, salad topping or smoothie mix-in.
 Their season is short, from June to August, so be sure to stock up while they’re in our stores.
-Plus, a one-cup serving of these well-rounded fruits is a good source of vitamin C while delivering potassium and fiber.
-Below, find buying tips and delicious recipes to make the most of cherries this summer.
+Check out our buying tips and festive recipes to make the most of cherries this summer.

 How to Buy Fresh Cherries

 Cherries can range in color: From the light blush of Rainier cherries to bright red to deep, dark purple.
 But how do you pick the best quality cherries?
 Here are some tips to follow when shopping our Produce department opens in a new tab:

 Check the stems: Fresh cherries have green stems.

 Give them a feel: Cherries should be firm, no soft spots or bruising.

 Look for color: Depending on variety, ideally they should be deep, bright red to mahogany.

 Give them the once over: Cherries should be free of insect damage and pitting (little indentations caused by dehydration).

 Top Ways to Enjoy Fresh Cherries